Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 Do my credits expire?+

 No. PixTagger sells one-time credit packs, not subscriptions — there's nothing to cancel and no monthly billing.
-1 credit = 1 file, and credits stay on your account until you use them.
+A photo costs 1 credit and a video 2 (2 and 3 with Varied context; a clip read at 5 frames instead of 3 adds 1 more), and credits stay on your account until you use them.

 Stop wasting nights on keywords.